In the previous post, Diet and ADHD in children, Part 1, I focused on

-I have to be honest when I say that I haven’t noticed any remarkable changes in his behavior, like many have when making these important changes.
+I must be honest when I say that I haven’t noticed any remarkable changes in his behavior, like many have when making these significant changes.
 However, I still know that it’s making a difference.
 One of the things about prevention is that you’re preventing it from happening.
 So, obviously it didn’t happen.
 You can’t know about something that didn’t happen, right?
 I believe that’s important to remember.

 The process is complicated and time consuming.
 However, if you have a child with major behavior issues, who is nonverbal, or has any other extreme symptoms, you may find the time and effort worth it in the end.

 So, what should you strive to remove, or at least reduce, and why?
 You should eliminate all synthetic food additives because evidence is growing that these additives do affect people who are sensitive.

 Food additives include artificial colors, artificial flavors, artificial preservatives, and artificial sweeteners.
 Click here for partial list

 One of the issues with toxins is that there are so many of them in the diet of Americans.
 And food manufacturers are quite skilled at hiding these worrisome ingredients under different names.
 For example, MSG (Monosodium Glutamate), which I will talk about in a minute.
 But first, let’s talk about “GRAS.”

 “GRAS,” which stands for “Generally Regarded as Safe,” is the label or certification the Food and Drug Administration (FDA) gives when they determine that an ingredient in food is safe to eat.
 Once a food is labeled as “GRAS,” it’s impossible to get it removed from this list.
 Unfortunately, many food ingredients that have been labeled GRAS aren’t necessarily safe for everyone.